Building a Fireproof Life

 With what are you building your life?
 Are you building it with wood, hay, and stubble that will burn up-or are you building your life with gold, silver, and precious stones?
 The gold speaks of seeking God first; the silver and precious stones speak of sacrificing your time, talents, and resources to God before they dissipate and burned up here.

 God is going to let everyone know once and for all whom we really lived for-ourselves or for Him.
-He says that "we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, . . . whether good or bad" (2 Corinthians 5:10).
-That is decided one moment, one day, one week, one month at a time through living in the light of eternity.
+He says that "we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, . . . whether good or bad" (

 If anything trips you up in life, get rid of it-everything that holds you back and keeps getting caught so that it drags you down (like the long robes men wore in that day that they would tie up and tuck into their belt so they could run without getting tripped up).
 Check your life to see if you have piled up too much baggage that will prevent you from saying "YES, LORD"-yes to His will and His way.
 Can you really pull up stakes at any time to do God's will, or will it interrupt your plans?
 God says to keep the baggage to a minimum so that you can follow Him.